wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

+* Automatic htaccess file updating on upgrade installation
+* No need to reactivate BulletProof Modes when upgrading
+* New .htaccess security filter added automatically during upgrade
+* WP Dashboard Alerts - Root and wp-admin htaccess file checks
+* Lithuanian Language Translation by Vincent G from Host1Free.com
 * View the Whats New page in BPS for the latest changes to BPS
-* No changes have been made to either the Root or wp-admin .htaccess files
-* i18n Language Translation Coding Added
-* Language Translation Tutorial link added to the Whats New page in BPS
-* Coding improvements / enhancements
 * Enjoy!

 == Help Info ==